 This is Franklin High School’s Mock Trial website!
 Here, you can find updates, information, pictures, and upcoming events!

 Every year, auditions are held in the fall, where students from all grade levels try out to become a part of the team.
-Typically, about twenty people make the team each year.

 Starting in January, Franklin’s Mock Trial team travels to the Baltimore County Circuit Court House in Towson, Maryland, and competes against other schools.
 The team tries their case in front of a judge and two scorers.
 The goal of these competitions, with hard practice and confident students, is to make it to the state championship!